 If you want to pursue a criminal or civil case, then get in touch with Falk & Klebanoff.
 Courts look at specific criteria to determine whether a false arrest has happened.
 And our team of lawyers can review your case to determine if it warrants a false arrest.

 Our law office also helps out with other personal injury cases, such as slips and falls and worksite incidents.
+As well as false imprisonments, which are slightly different than false arrests.
 Get a law office on Long Island that goes above and beyond for their clients.

 A false arrest is the unlawful restraint of a person's freedom of movement.
 So there are a few different circumstances where this can happen: